-Tardies (All Grade Levels)
+TARDIES (All Grade Levels)

-A student who is not in class when the tardy bell rings will be considered tardy.
-Consequences for excessive tardies can be found on the student behavior chart.
+A student who is tardy to class by more than 5 times per six weeks will be assigned to lunch detention.
 Repeated instances of tardiness will result in more severe disciplinary action, in accordance with the Student Code of Conduct.